Excel 2010: Back up the file to another partition at the same time

 If you work on this file and then save it, you will see the automatically created backup copy on the other partition or the external hard drive.

-Would you like this Backup file times change and under a different name save, it then recommends the file not again with Makro save.
+Would you like this Backup file times change and under a different name save, it is recommended to use the file then not again with Makro save.

 This tip comes from www.win-tipps-tweaks.de